tytydraco/yessleep/out/Our_town_has_an_old_phone_booth_that_lets_you_call_anyone.md

 “…”

 There was static and warbling that could’ve been words.
 Doss’ face began to twist into something, his eyes widening to meet his eyebrows, his mouth stretching and opening just as the lights in the booth cut out.
 One of us screamed.
 The sound jumpstarted our legs and the booth exploded into blind pandemonium trying to escape.

 It was somehow brighter outside, and we sprinted out of the clearing of trees, out of sight of the booth and its phone.
-We caught our breath, and when Victor turned and started to walk in a random direction, no one questioned him.
+We caught our breath, just beyond the trees, blinking and looking nervously at each.
+When Victor turned and started to walk in a random direction, no one questioned him.
 We followed.

 “Wait, we’re one short.
 Where’s Doss?”

 We looked around and then back at the grove of trees we had come from, dreading the thought of going back.
 But we didn’t have to.
 Doss plodded out from the trees on feet that weighed a thousand pounds.
-He was breathing with his mouth and his eyes stared miles beyond us.
+He was breathing with his mouth.
+His eyes stared miles beyond us.

-He didn’t say nothing, just walked right past us in front of Victor and kept walking.
+He didn’t say nothing.
+Just walked right past us in front of Victor and kept walking.
 Again, no questions.
 We just followed.

 The road appeared in no time at all.
 It makes you work to find it but the booth is eager to spit you back out.
 When I got home I crept upstairs.
 At the foot of my bed I finally realized how tired I was.
-I crawled in, not bothering to get under the covers nor switch the light of my desk lamp off and drifted away.
+I crawled in, not bothering to get under the covers nor switch the light of my desk lamp off, and drifted away.

 The ringing of our telephone reached me before sleep could.
 I froze, then relaxed.
-Just the sound of one made me nervous now.
+Just the sound of one made me nervous.
+Still does.
 But this was the house phone and either my dad would get it or no one would.

 Five minutes later and it’s still ringing.
 No breaks, no cuts.
 No sound of my dad’s door opening.
 I padded downstairs and stood in front of the wailing phone.
 Like it was ringing for me.
 The conversation went something like this: